View Document

 (8) Each program has a Program Manager (or equivalent).
 A college may choose to appoint a Major/Minor Coordinator instead of, or in addition to, a Program Manager to oversee a specified discipline area.

-(9) A Program Manager and/or Major/Minor Coordinator is appointed by the Dean/Head of School/Director (or equivalent or delegate) of the owning school/industry cluster as the leading academic member for all locations and modalities that the program or discipline is offered.
+(9) A Program Manager and/or Major/Minor Coordinator is appointed by the Dean/Head of School/Cluster Director (or equivalent or delegate) of the owning school/industry cluster as the leading academic member for all locations and modalities that the program or discipline is offered.
 Program Managers and/or Major/Minor Coordinators are responsible for ensuring that the requirements of the Program and Course Policy and associated instruments and professional accreditation requirements are met.

 2. Where a program and/or discipline area is owned by the college, the Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent) appoints a Program Manager and/or Major/Minor Coordinator.